14 Best Infrastructure Stocks for America's Big Building Spend

 Iron is primarily used in the creation of steel.
 So, if you're bullish on an iron ore producer like Vale, that generally means you're bullish on steel as well.

 This brings us to Nucor (NUE, $107.78), the largest domestic steelmaker in North America.
 As Nucor describes its place in the U.S. economy on its website:

 Steel is vital to the development and maintenance of America's infrastructure.
 Nucor's products have a proven track record in several of our nation's prominent structures, including airports, bridges, dams and waterways.
 Our wide range of infrastructure products includes plate, rebar, sheet piling, pipe piling, structural steels, guard rails, sign post and grating, to name a few.

 Things already are going well enough for Nucor without an expected bonanza in infrastructure spending.
-The company took the unusual step in February of pre-announcing that it expected its first-quarter earnings to set a company record … then followed it up a few weeks later by announcing that it expected Q2 to be even better.
+The company took the unusual step in February of pre-announcing that it expected its first-quarter earnings to set a company record.
+It followed that up with a June statement expecting more record earnings in Q2.
 That also bodes well for this Dividend Aristocrat's ability to keep raising its payout.

 Pent-up demand from automakers and other industrial buyers coming out of the pandemic have massively boosted demand for Nucor's steel.
-Passage of the American Jobs Plan would be the icing on the cake.
+Passage of the Bipartisan Infrastructure Framework would be the icing on the cake.